tulasiram58827/ocr_tflite/README.md

 - [Converting CRAFT to TFLite: A Guide to PyTorch-TFLite Conversion](https://tulasi.dev/craft-in-tflite)
 - [A Battle of Text Detectors for Mobile Deployments: CRAFT vs. EAST](https://sayak.dev/optimizing-text-detectors/)

+Feel free to suggest any other models through issues or contribute using Pull Requests.